Part of the Revenue Operations series

 How Do You Set Pipeline Targets for ABR?

-Those ratios come from five ABR implementations I've measured between 2022 and 2025.
+Work backward from revenue.
+If the annual target is $4M in new ARR from ABR accounts, and your average deal size is $80K, you need 50 closed deals.
+Layer in your real opportunity-to-close and account-to-opportunity rates.
 Your numbers will differ, but the backward math is the same.
-The point is setting pipeline targets tied to the go-to-market engine with real conversion rates, not aspirational ones.
+The point is setting pipeline targets tied to the go-to-market engine with honest conversion rates, not aspirational ones.

 What Should You Do This Week?

-Pull your top 20 customers by LTV and net retention.
+Pull your top customers by LTV and net retention.
 List their shared attributes: industry, company size, tech stack, buying committee structure.
 That profile is your account selection filter.

 If you want help building the full ABR operating model, book a diagnostic.